hgoebl/DavidWebb/README.md

 **DavidWebb** is a small wrapper around [HttpUrlConnection](http://docs.oracle.com/javase/7/docs/api/java/net/HttpURLConnection.html).
 It supports most HTTP communication cases when you talk to REST services and your data is JSON.
-It is very lightweight (~14 KB jar) and super-easy to use.
+It is very lightweight (~15 KB jar) and super-easy to use.

-## Features ###
+## Features ##

   * Supports GET, POST, PUT, DELETE
   * add HTTP headers (per request, per client or globally)
-  * convert params to `www-form-urlencoded` body or URI search params
+  * convert params to `x-www-form-urlencoded` body **or** URI search params
   * fluent API
-  * org.json support (JSONObject, JSONArray) as payload in both directions
+  * org.json support (JSONObject, JSONArray) as payload in both directions (up/down)
   * wraps all Exceptions in a WebbException (a RuntimeException)
   * automatically sets many boiler-plate HTTP headers (like 'Accept', 'Content-Type', 'Content-Length')
   * supports HTTPS and enables relaxing SSL-handshake (self-signed certificates, hostname verification)
-  * pass-through to "real" connection for special cases (e.g. get client certificate)
+  * pass-through to "real" connection for special cases

+## Non-Features ##

+Following features are not supported and there are no plans to realize them:

+  * Cookie management (read `Set-Cookie` header from response and set `Cookie` header for request)
+  * Comfortable Basic Authentication (it's not hard to implement it above of DavidWebb, see below)
+  * Multi-Part upload
+  * Mixing URL-parameters and x-www-form-urlencoded POST bodies.<br>
+    Workaround: build the URI with the help of `WebbUtils.queryString` and use `Request.param()` for the form-fields.

+Where not stated, the workaround is to use another library or implement it above of DavidWebb.
+If you think your implementation might be useful for others and it's not blowing up the size of the JAR, please create a pull request.
+(Adding heavy dependencies is not an option.)

 # Usage Examples